Multivariate Boosted Trees and Applications to Forecasting and Control: Numerical results

 \subsection{Hierarchical forecasting}

 Using the same dataset of the previous section, we obtained the baseline 24 hours ahead forecasts for all the 31 time series, using 3 fold CV.
-In this dataset we have 3 aggregation levels, so that the summation matrix $S$ can be written as:

-where $\mathds{1}_{n_b}$ is the unit raw vector with the size equal to the number of bottom-level time series, in this case, $n_b = 24$ and $\otimes$ is the Kronecker product.
-The forecasts are then reconciled using the minT strategy \cite{Wickramasuriya2018}, coupled with the graphical Lasso approach \cite{Friedman2008} for the error covariance estimation and a bottom-up strategy.
+In this dataset we have 3 aggregation levels, so that the summation matrix $S$ can be written as: \begin{linenomath*} \end{linenomath*} where $\mathds{1}_{n_b}$ is the unit row vector with the size equal to the number of bottom-level time series, in this case, $n_b = 24$ and $\otimes$ is the Kronecker product.
+The forecasts are then reconciled using the minT strategy \citep{Wickramasuriya2018}, coupled with the graphical Lasso approach \citep{Friedman2008} for the error covariance estimation and a bottom-up strategy.
 The latter consist in retrieving consistent forecast summing up bottom level forecasts.
 Formally, we obtain the set of reconciled forecasts as $\tilde{y} = S \hat{y}_b$.
 We then compare the results with a MBT using information about the forecast error of the previous timestep, as described in section \ref{sec:hierarchical_th}.
 The results as a function of the step ahead, and divided by aggregation groups, are presented in Fig. \ref{fig:reconciliation_rmse}.
 We can see how the additional information that MBT can exploit significantly decrease the forecast error for the first hours ahead.
 On the other hand, the advantage over standard reconciliation approaches vanishes with the increase of the step-ahead.
 Since the MBT requires substantially more computational time, an effective strategy would be to fit this model only for the initial steps ahead and then switch to the standard reconciliation strategy.